jshimkoski/generator-gulp-webapp/README.md

 # generator-gulp-webapp

-The Yeoman gulp web app generator with babel transpiling on the client-side.
+The Yeoman generator, generator-gulp-webapp, with babel transpiling on the client-side.

 This allows you to write ECMAScript 6 in *"app/scripts/es6"* and have it automagically transpile to *"app/scripts/js"*.

 # Getting Started